EnderBro123/Enders-Marios-Modpacks/README.md

-A simple empty repository used as an issue/bug tracker for Mario's and Ender's modpacks/projects.
+A simple repository used as a bug tracker for Mario's and Ender's modpacks.

 **NOTE:** Any PRs (Pull Requests) will be instantly closed.
 This is only for our bug tracker system.